rhodaolark/almight-ostrich/README.md

 olark-wp is a draft Wordpress plugin.

 It is working.
-It needs A LOT of work
+It needs tested on multiple themes, code reviewed, and security checked.

 To test, download and upload to wp-content/plugins